UWbadgers16/BillSync/README.txt

 Eric - get Notifications page working and make sure that when going ItemsList-->Add item to group-->back to ItemsList via the back button that the ItemsList is updated

-John - change item name, change group name, deactivate members, view page on item tap, save group and members, delete item from database, add a progress bar
+John - change group name, deactivate members, view page on item tap, save group and members, delete item from database, fix hold with jump list items, add a progress bar